rkoeninger/ShenScript/README.md

 $.exec("(+ 1 1)").then(console.log);
 ```

-Chaining the `then` call is necessary because the environment will be built in `async` mode and `exec` will return a `Promise`.
+Chaining the `then` call is necessary because `exec` will return a `Promise`.
 For more information refer to the [documentation](https://shenscript.readthedocs.io/en/latest/interop.html).

 ### REPL